 DUI lawyers will always advise you to find some other way to get around if your license is suspended and in many cases, you may even be able to obtain a restricted license that will allow you to travel from work to home and to court-mandated education courses.
-If you have had your license suspended and have not yet been charged with driving on a suspended or revoked license and you need to get from work to home and back, please call a San Diego DUI defense attorney to see if there is any way you can get a restricted license.
+If you have had your license suspended and have not yet been charged with driving on a suspended or revoked license and you need to get from work to home and back, please call a criminal traffic crime defense attorney who may be able to help you can get a restricted license.

 You can fight these charges and the associated consequences though.
-If you have been accused of driving without a valid license, please call a DUI lawyer.
+If you have been accused of driving without a valid license, please call a criminal traffic crime defense lawyer.
 San Diego does allow alternative sentencing in some cases, which means that even if you are found guilty, you might be able to face less serious consequences than those mentioned above.

 Creative Commons Image by Electroburger